Is Russia running out of tanks?

 It looks a bit different then.

-That’s really low and matches other periods with low losses.
+It’s really low and matches other periods with low losses.
 On May 29th, zero tanks were reported.
 This has actually happened several times before in the war.

 So, these are not uniquely low numbers, but it is a downward trend.

-Tank losses in the spring of 2023
+Tank losses in spring 2023

 In early May, there was a short period where the seven-day average per day was as low as: 1.43 tanks/day.

-It can be compared to the average during the period from January 1 to March 31, which was:
+This can be compared to the average during the period from January 1 to March 31, which was:

 6.5 tanks/day